Published on 27th of April 2017

 I think this symbiosis will only become stronger in the long run.

-There are even ambitious projects like Corrode which attempt to automatically translate C code to Rust.
+There are even ambitious projects like Corrode which attempt to translate C code to Rust automatically.

 Overall I see huge potential for Rust in areas where safety, performance or total control over the machine are essential.
 With languages like Rust and Crystal, a whole class of errors is a thing of the past.
 No null pointers, no segmentation faults, no memory leaks, no data races.